-An API portal bridges the gap between API Providers and API Consumers.
+An API portal bridges the gap between API providers and API consumers.
 In other words, it connects the product to the community.
-Community can mean many things – internal, external, or partners – and primarily consists of developers, which is why an API portal is also often referred to as a “developer portal.”
+Community can mean many things – internal, external, or partners – and primarily consists of developers.
+Which is why an API portal is often referred to as a developer portal.

 At Akana, we refer to our API portal as Community Manager.
-Community Manager is a sophisticated API portal that acts as an interface between an API and its various stakeholders through a single common portal that can be easily branded and customized within our API management platform.
+Community Manager is a sophisticated API portal that acts as an interface between an API and its stakeholders.
+This is a single portal interface that can be branded and customized within our API management platform.

 The portal allows API providers to publish, document, promote, and support their APIs.
 App developers can use the portal to find, consume, and get support for the APIs their apps use.
-Essentially, it provides a platform to build and engage a partner ecosystem and build new channels for your business.
+Essentially, it provides a hub to engage a partner ecosystem and build new revenue channels for your business.

 Features and benefits of the Akana API Portal include:

-With an API portal, you can create a social channel to manage and promote your APIs with the community.
-A portal also facilitates the quick onboarding of consumers and partners, helping them find the right API, and allowing easy access by managing approvals.
+With an API portal, you can create a social channel to manage and promote your APIs within the community.
+A portal also facilitates consumer and partner onboarding.
+This helps them find the right API and manage approvals.

 Capabilities of the Akana API portal include:

-With the Akana Community Manager, administrators are able to upload and manage API documentation, reducing the effort involved in authoring API documentation with dynamically generated documents.
+With the Akana Community Manager, dynamically generated documents allow administrators to more easily upload and manage API documentation.

-An API portal affords API providers the opportunity to monetize their APIs by creating customized licensing packages for partners and developers.
-Revenue can be maximized by instituting different service levels for each consumer’s unique business needs and usage.
+An API portal affords API providers the opportunity to monetize their APIs through customized licensing packages for partners and developers.
+Revenue can be maximized by offering service levels for each consumer’s unique business needs.

 Akana API portal capabilities include:

 Tying into the monetization aspect, an API portal also provides developers and partners with analytics tools that allow them to track business metrics for their APIs.
-These metrics can help to identify areas for optimization, growth, and new capabilities for their APIs.
+These metrics can help identify areas for API optimization, growth, and new capabilities.
+You can:

-Guarantee consistent, accurate API production through all environments and stages of the software development lifecycle.
-Built-in approval workflows ensure quality, reducing the need for management and rework.
+With integrated API lifecycle management, you can guarantee consistent and accurate API production through all environments and stages of the software lifecycle.
+Built-in approval workflows ensure quality, which reduces the need for management and rework.

-The Akana Community Manager can be configured to establish workflow processes with optional approval and activation steps involving the administrators of the API and app.
+The Akana Community Manager can be configured to establish workflow processes with optional approval and activation steps for app and API administrators.
 The default workflow has the following settings: